 Last of all we must cast a glance at the history of the religion of Israel.
 It must be admitted that, before we can attempt such a history, we must determine two great facts; the dates of the documents on which the history is based; and, secondly, the attitude we are going to take with regard to miracle and prophesy.
 As to the first of these facts, I have already given a number of the reasons for holding that there is no sufficient ground for believing that the Pentateuch did not originate with Moses, or that David did not write many of the Psalms; and there is every reason in language and history for supposing that all but a few of the books were written before 500 B. C. I have not attempted to fix the exact dates of composition, or final redaction, of the books composed before that time, preferring rather to show that there is nothing in the history of the world from 2000 to 164 B. C. that militates against the possibility, nor even against the probability, of the trustworthiness of the history of Israel as recorded in the Old Testament.
 Nor, in spite of some alleged inconsistencies and of many passages difficult to explain satisfactorily, owing to our ignorance of all the facts, is there anything in the history of Israel as recorded in the Old Testament that makes it appear unbelievable or untrue.
 No one knows enough to affirm with confidence that any one of the prophetic books was not written by the man whose name it bears.
 No one knows enough to assert that the kings and others mentioned did not do and say what is ascribed to them.

-If, then, we can accept the documents of the Old Testament as substantially
+can accept the documents of the Old Testament as substantially

 correct, we come to the further question of weather the presentment of